 Routine use cases

-A practical note on What to do when weekly planning changes your routine plan for a desk break where the user wants less jaw tension and fewer choices, written with realistic expectations and a specific next step.
+A practical note on Routine adjustment: weekly planning for a desk break where the user wants less jaw tension and fewer choices, written with realistic expectations and a specific next step.

 Direct answer